Many victims of betrayal and emotional abuse are unknowingly victims of marital rape, or wife rape, as well.

 Conversations About Marital Rape Can Be Triggering

-Anne: I realize that this podcast could have been triggering for you, and if it was triggering and you had a hard time with it I want to apologize.
+Anne: I realize that this podcast could have been triggering for you.
+If it was triggering and you had a hard time with it I want to apologize.
 I hope that you’re feeling okay and that you can get some support.

 Also, this issue of rape is very tricky (or lack of consent or sexual assault) because a lot of people ask: Well, why don’t women report or if this did happen then why aren’t you reporting it?
-I even asked that question on an episode in the fall where a woman was talking about the sexual abuse of her Dad.
+I even asked that question on an episode in the fall where a woman was talking about how her dad sexually assaulted her.
 And the answer to that is: We don’t report because we know we won’t win.
 We know that it’s going to give us more trauma or more difficulty and we might look like we’re crazy because we don’t have proof.

 Rape Can Happen Within Relationships

-I said on that podcast back in the fall that we should always report, and in this case my feeling is I wouldn’t report that in cases where I felt like my consent wasn’t given because I didn’t have the correct information.
+I have said before that we should always report, and in this case my feeling is I wouldn’t report that in cases where I felt like my consent wasn’t given because I didn’t have the correct information.
 I would not report that as a rape nor would I report that as a sexual assault.
 Only because it would drag me through the mud and I don’t think I would win that case.

-I ask that you make a recurring monthly donation of $10 to support this podcast so that we can continue to bring you the best that we know at the time, right, as we all are working toward recovery together.
-You’re $10 recurring donation supports this podcast and helps us take this message to women throughout the world.
+I ask that you make a recurring monthly donation of $10 to support this podcast.
+Your financial support helps us take this message to women throughout the world.